boryspaulewicz/matematyka_dla_psychologow/Matematyka_dla_psychologow_1.md

 > The essence of anarchism [is] the conviction that the burden of proof has to be placed on
 > authority and that it should be dismantled if that burden cannot be met. - Noam Chomsky

-Otóż to, burden of proof. *Proof*.
+Otóż to, burden of proof.
+Gdy bierzesz udział w moich zajęciach, jesteś przeze mnie i przez publiczną instytucję, w której pracuję, zmuszono tymczasowo traktować mnie jak autorytet.
+The burden of proof jest wtedy on *me*.

 Swoją drogą, ciekawe, jakie mniej lub bardziej kłopotliwe manewry pojęciowe i logiczne moglibyśmy zidentyfikować stosując to samo podejście do analizy rozumowań uchodzących za wybitnych autorów